Ukraine's Zelenskiy warns of dwindling air defence missiles - SWI swissinfo.ch

 It was not clear exactly which day the interview was recorded, but Zelenskiy met with a bipartisan group of members of Congress in the region on Friday.

-(Reporting by Yuliia Dysa in Kyiv and Elaine Monaghan in Washington Writing by Tom BalmforthEditing by Mark Potter and David Evans)
+(Reporting by Yuliia Dysa in Kyiv and Elaine Monaghan in Washington Writing by Tom BalmforthEditing by Mark Potter, David Evans and Marguerita Choy)